genophenoenvo/documentation/README.md

 The genotype data is in VCF and HapMap files.
 Genes relevant for the phenotypes of interest were found using Gramene and are [here](https://docs.google.com/spreadsheets/d/1ugMisjghvSfa0W_TPhA-0_6C8A0X-gwOqPZbzqjJOrg/edit#gid=0).

+The difference between VCF and HapMap files is explained [here](http://augustogarcia.me/statgen-esalq/Hapmap-and-VCF-formats-and-its-integration-with-onemap/).

 Initial phenotypes for ML are:
 * GDD to flowering
 * GDD to flagleaf emergence